cfschilham/kryer/README.md

 The correct binary will automatically be installed into `/usr/bin` or `/usr/local/bin` on MacOS.

 **Pre-compiled Binaries**
 Download the [latest release](https://github.com/cfschilham/kryer/releases/latest) from the releases tab which matches your system.
-Then copy the binary to `/usr/bin` or if you're on mac `/usr/local/bin`, after that you will be able to run it using `kryer` in your terminal.
+Then copy the binary to `/usr/bin` or `/usr/local/bin` on MacOS, after that you will be able to run it using `kryer` in your terminal.
 Example:
 `$ tar -xvzf kryer-v2.0.0-linux-amd64.tar.gz`
 `$ sudo cp kryer-v2.0.0-linux-amd64/kryer /usr/bin/kryer`
 You can now run it: